TomasVotruba/unused-public/README.md

 <br>

-It's easy to find unused private class elements, because they're not used in the class itself:
+It's easy to find unused private class elements, because they're not used in the class itself.
+But what about public methods/properties/constants?

 ```diff
  final class Book